Understanding Mild Traumatic Brain Injury and TBI Terminology

 The traumatically induced physiological disruption of brain function can be the result of the head being struck, the head striking an object or the brain undergoing an acceleration/deceleration movement (ie, whiplash) without direct external trauma to the head.

-Generally, if the period of unconsciousness or altered mental state lasts shorter than a period of 30 minutes, it will be classified as a “mild” traumatic brain injury.
+Generally, if the period of unconsciousness or altered mental state lasts shorter than a period of 30 minutes, the TBI will be classified as “mild.”
 Most documented traumatic brain injuries are classified as mild.
 (See Ruff, Ronald M. Mild traumatic brain injury and neural recovery: Rethinking the Debate, NeuroRehabilitation Vol 28, pages 167-180, 2011.)

 What is a “Concussion?”